-A Guide To Akihabara!
-From Inexpensive Electronics To Otaku Gifts
+15 Things To Do In Akihabara - From Inexpensive Electronics To Otaku Gifts

-An area guide to the electronics and otaku mecca of Japan: Akihabara.
-Includes information on getting there from around the city, places to buy inexpensive electronics, and specialty stores dealing in otaku goods.
+We provide an area guide to Akihabara, the electronics and otaku neighborhood of Japan.
+This article includes information on access to the city, places to buy inexpensive electronics, and specialty stores dealing in otaku goods.

 Written by Jumpei Kawashima

 15 Must-Visit Spots and Things to Do in Akihabara

 Akihabara is one of the best-known places throughout Tokyo as well as Japan for electronics and otaku* goods.
 Due to its close proximity to Asakusa and its easy access from Narita Airport and Ueno, Akihabara makes a great spot for sightseeing and shopping.

 With plenty of electronics available at low prices, as well as figures and toys from anime, manga, and games, it's the perfect place for finding modern Japanese gifts.

 This article introduces the necessities one will need to make their trip to Akihabara memorable and entertaining.

 *Otaku: A person who is obsessed with computers and pop culture.

 Picture from Let's Go!
 7 Akihabara Game Centers